Posted on Oct 21, 2025

 Line editing and copy editing are critical to the writing process.
 Both stages work together to polish your manuscript and ensure that you’re using language effectively.

-As a reminder, you don’t have to be a professional to carry out a line edit.
 You can perform your own line edit and then contact a professional editor who will offer their personal recommendations on how to improve the readability of your manuscript.
-If you struggle to catch these types of errors yourselves, an editing tool can help.
+In fact, I suggest this.
+It will teach you what to look for and improve, as well as make your work with an editor easier.

 • What is the tone of this passage?
-Do the words I’ve chosen convey that tone?
+Do my words convey that tone?

 • Are there any extra words, redundancies, or needless information I can remove?

-• Do the words I’ve chosen help my reader understand my meaning or get in the way of their understanding?
+• Does my verbiage help my reader understand my meaning or get in the way?

 • Do I use language in a precise and clear way?